 The Touch Controllers for the Oculus Quest 2 ship with one disposable AA battery each.
-That initial battery will last for a while depending on how frequently you play — up to several months, in fact.
+That initial battery will last for a while if you don't play with your Quest 2 very frequently — up to several months, in fact.
 However, it's wise to get one of the best Oculus Quest 2 replacement batteries so you can keep playing once they eventually run out of juice.

 If you're going to buy disposable batteries, it's worth purchasing a larger stack rather than a standard sized pack to save some money and ensure you'll have a supply whenever you need to swap a battery out.
-Or, better yet, invest in some rechargeable batteries or charging stations to get more bang for your buck!
+Or, better yet, invest in a charging station or rechargeable batteries to get even more bang for your buck!
 Here are the batteries and chargers we recommend for your Oculus Touch controllers.

 The best battery and charger options for your Oculus Quest controllers